mjumbewu/django-nopassword/docs/settings.rst

     Defines how long a login code is valid in seconds.

+.. attribute:: NOPASSWORD_LOGIN_CODE_IS_REUSABLE

+    If set to ``True``, the login code generated will be usable many times, until it expires.
+Otherwise, attempting to login with the same code more than once will result in a 404 error.

+    Default: ``False``

 .. attribute:: NOPASSWORD_HIDE_USERNAME

     If set to True, the login url will not contain the username.